GispoCoding/hame-ryhti/README.md

 5. Create a authentication key to QGIS which ID is `ryhtirw`.

 NOTE: you may be prompted for setting a master password in QGIS, if not set earlier.
 If so, set master password and make sure to save it to a secure place for yourself.
+The master password is used to manage and access the saved authentication configurations in QGIS (for more information, see the [QGIS Documentation](https://docs.qgis.org/latest/en/docs/user_manual/auth_system/auth_overview.html)).

 ![setting qgis master password](docs/img/qgis-auth-password.png)